header-banner-risotto.jpg

 “Rice is a product that comes from the field to the table after only a cleaning operation,” explains Roberto Magnaghi, director general of the Ente Risi, the Italian national institution for rice.
 Rice farmers buy seeds, sow them, grow them, and then sell them to the rice mill that will transform them.

 During transformation, the external shell (or “husk”) covering of the grain is rubbed off—since it contains inedible silicon—resulting in wholegrain rice.
 Further scratching the surface of the rice yields white rice.
 If, after the removal of the husk, the grain is instead soaked and then quickly dried, the result is parboiled rice.
-Taste-wise, parboiled rice absorbs less flavours from condiments—it is better used in salads or as a side.
+Taste-wise, parboiled rice absorbs less flavour from condiments — it is better used in salads or as a side.
 That’s also why Italians patronisingly relegate it to ‘canteen food’.

 History Brief: Renaissance Rice